Police: Body of 2nd missing woman found in storage unit

 Police say the body of another missing woman who was recently linked to a murder suspect has been found in a storage unit.

-Xayavong has been missing since 2021, although details about her disappearance have been scant.
+Xayavong had been missing since 2021, although details about her disappearance have been scant.

 Last Friday, when discussing the case of another missing woman — Manijeh “Mani” Starren — police noted that the same man was linked to both women.